 Cuyutlan

-You’ll spend most of your time working at El Tortugario Centro Ecológico de Cuyutlan, and working directly on the beach or in a nearby lagoon.
-You’ll also work at La Colorada Crocodile Centre once a week.
+You’ll spend most of your time working at El Tortugario Centro Ecológico de Cuyutlan, and working directly at the beach or in a nearby lagoon.

 You'll stay in shared accommodation close to the beach.
 It’s a short distance from El Tortugario Centro Ecológico de Cuyutlan, so you have an easy commute to and from work everyday!
 The house is also only a few kilometres away from the centre of the town.